• Skip to main content

 • Preheat your oven to 450°F and line a baking tray with parchment paper.

-• Drizzle 1 tablespoon olive oil over your brussels sprouts in your baking sheet.
+• Drizzle 1 tablespoon olive oil over your Brussels sprouts on your baking sheet.
 Roast for 15-20 minutes, rotating once in between.
 Brussels sprouts should be golden brown and crispy on the edges.

 • While your sprouts are baking, prepare your miso glaze by whisking together your miso, rice vinegar, maple syrup, minced garlic, olive oil, and salt.

-• Remove the tray from the oven and pour half the glaze over the brussels sprouts and coat.
+• Remove the tray from the oven, pour half the glaze over the Brussels sprouts, and coat.
 Place back in the oven for an additional 5 minutes.

 • Best served warm with some spicy sauce of your choice on the side!